yuanqing/create-figma-plugin/docs/quick-start.md

 $ npm run build
 ```

-This will generate a [`manifest.json`](https://figma.com/plugin-docs/manifest/) file and a `build/` directory containing a minified JavaScript bundle for the plugin.
+This will generate a `build/` directory containing a [`manifest.json`](https://figma.com/plugin-docs/manifest/) file and a JavaScript bundle for the plugin.

 To watch for code changes and rebuild the plugin automatically: